When I found out I was pregnant, I was beyond happy. Although at first, my experience was like any other, it soon became a high-risk pregnancy.

 Find a doctor that you can trust.
 Go with your gut, even if you feel that it is unreasonable.
 Maybe you don’t like your doctor’s voice, or you want a male doctor, or you are more comfortable with a senior doctor.

 Do whatever it takes to make you feel comfortable with your doctor from the get-go.
-You’ll have to put a lot of trust into your doctor later on.
+You’ll have to put a lot of trust in your doctor later on.

 Avoid Stress Like The Plague